Gauge theory for string algebroids: Introduction

 \end{theorem}

-Ignoring topological issues, the significance of our main theorem is that the `smooth locus' of the moduli space $\cM_\ell$ inherits a (possibly degenerate) pseudo-K\"ahler metric $g_\ell$ with K\"ahler potential \eqref{eq:Kintro}.
+Ignoring topological issues, the significance of our main theorem is that the smooth locus of the moduli space $\cM_\ell$ inherits a (possibly degenerate) pseudo-K\"ahler metric $g_\ell$ with K\"ahler potential \eqref{eq:Kintro}.
 An interesting upshot of our formula for the moduli space metric is that along the `bundle directions', given formally by the first line in formula \eqref{eq:glWmoduliintro}, the metric is conformal to the Atiyah-Bott-Donaldson pseudo-K\"ahler metric on the moduli space of Hermite-Yang-Mills connections with fixed hermitian metric $\omega$ (see \cite{AB,Don,lt}).
-Observe that the signature depends on $\la\,,\ra$.
-The conformal factor is given up to multiplicative constants by the inverse of the $\ell$-dilaton functional $M_\ell$ in \eqref{eq:Kintro}.
 This statement must be handled very carefully, since the hermitian metric $\omega$ in our picture varies in a complicated way from point to point in the moduli space.

-Motivated by this observation, in Theorem \ref{thm:metricfibre} we study the structure of the metric \eqref{eq:glWmoduliintro} along the fibres of a natural map from $\cM_\ell$ to the moduli space of holomorphic principal $G$-bundles, proving the following formula:
+Motivated by this observation, in Theorem \ref{thm:metricfibre} we study the structure of the metric \eqref{eq:glWmoduliintro} along the fibres of a natural map from $\cM_\ell$ to the moduli space of holomorphic principal $G$-bundles with $h^{0}(\ad P) = 0$, proving the following formula:

 Here, $\dot{\mathfrak{b}}\in H_{BC}^{n-1,n-1}(X)$ and $\dot{\mathfrak{a}} \in H^{1,1}_A(X)$ are `complexified variations' of the Bott-Chern class and the Aeppli class of the solution in \eqref{eq:balancedAeppliintro}, obtained via gauge fixing (see Lemma \ref{lem:Calabillinearfibre}).
 Formula \eqref{eq:metricfibreintro} shows that the moduli space metric \eqref{eq:glWmoduliintro} is `semi-topological', in the sense that fibre-wise it can be expressed in terms of classical cohomological quantities.